c-stech-carter/Haunted-House-Game-V2/README.md

 | First 'Room' of the Game | Room Graphic Example 2 |
 | :---: | :---: |
 | ![First 'Room' of the Game](src/resources/image/FrontYard.png) | ![Room Graphic Example 2](src/resources/image/Parlor.png) |
-*Note: Replace the image paths above with your actual screenshot URLs if you upload them to your repository.*

 ## 🏛️ Project Purpose & Context
 This game was originally designed as a comprehensive practical project for **Southwest Tech** to synthesize and demonstrate core Java programming paradigms, object-oriented design, dynamic event handling, and desktop GUI construction.